Upcoming Esports Tournaments

 The Esports industry today is developing by leaps and bounds.
 More and more people are getting interested in computer disciplines.
 Most gamers enjoy watching the eSports players as they show off their awesome skills.
 Some of them even want to make their way to the professional stage, so that their favorite game will bring them money and become not just a hobby, but a full-time job.

-A Little about eSports
+A Little About Esports

 Esports (also called cybersport) is a professional competition on computer games.
 Competitions can take place in both team and individual forms.
 The esports players fight for prestigious titles, as well as for a solid monetary reward.